 The school is operated by the Guido de Brès Canadian Reformed School Society.
-This society has as its basis the Word of God as confessed in the Reformed doctrine.
-The society's members belong to Canadian and United Reformed churches in southern Ontario.
+This incorporated society has as its basis the Word of God as confessed in the Reformed doctrinal standards.

 The Alpha and Omega are the first and last letters of the Greek alphabet.
 In the book of Revelation, both the LORD God and the Lord Jesus Christ are called "the Alpha and the Omega" (Rev. 1:8; 21:6; 22:13).
 In Christian history the designation came to be a name for Christ expressing both his divinity and eternity.
 For Christians, He is the Beginning and End of life.
 "Everything in Christ!"
 The symbol is very appropriate for our school since we confess that Christ is the Alpha and the Omega also of the wisdom, knowledge and understanding our school seeks to impart to our covenant youth.

 Wheat represents the children of God (Parable of the Wheat and the Tares -- Matthew 13).
 The stalks of wheat in the centre of the logo symbolize how we are safely in the embrace of Christ.
 Again, "Everything in Christ!"
 As we learn and teach, we do so in Christ.